ThePansmith/Monifactory/KNOWN-ISSUES.md

 Switch to a lower GUI scale or tweak EMI's UI configs to your liking.
 Alternatively, disable EMI temporarily using Ctrl + O

-**Lost Cities too rare/disabled**
+**Game crashes when generating a superflat world.**

-Lost Cities has issues with forcing players to spawn in a Lost City, so the feature was disabled.
+Lost Cities has issues with forcing players to spawn in a Lost City, and crashes when attempting to generate a superflat.
+Remove the mod to generate a superflat until the issue is fixed.
-You may have to travel some distance to find one

 **Game crashes on MacOS**